selivan/zabbix-import/README.md

 Tested with Zabix 3.4 and 4.0, probably will work with older versions up to 2.0.
 Written in pure python 3, no additional libraries are required.

+Note the `--delete-missing` option: without it importing existing template with updated triggers will create new triggers, but old ones with the same name and different value will remain.

 ```
 $ zbx-import.py -u Admin -p ****** --url https://zabbix.local/api_jsonrpc.php zbx_export_templates.xml
 SUCCESS: configuration import